 Further reading: Gamma relaxation in bulk metallic glasses, Scripta Materialia 137 (2017) 5-8.

-Stress-induced relaxation dynamics in metallic glasses
+Stress-induced structural dynamics in metallic glasses

 Further reading: Stress breaks universal aging behavior in a metallic glass, Nature Communications 10 (2019) 5006.